wooster0/yayagram/README.md

 ## Command line arguments

-The program takes a single number for a squared grid size, two numbers for a width and height or the filename of a `.yaya` grid file.
+The program takes a single number for a squared grid size, two numbers for width and height, or the filename of a `.yaya` grid file to load a custom user-made grid.

 ```shell
 yayagram # a random 5x5 grid